YangLabHKUST/MR-APSS/README.md

 The tutorial:  [A real example for perfroming GWAS summary-level data based MR analysis with MRAPSS package](https://github.com/hxh0504/MRAPSS/blob/master/Turtorial.pdf) provides details for each step.

-To have a quick look at the MRAPSS, you can skip step 1-4 and jump to Step 5 to fit MRAPSS using the outputs we have prepared.
+To have a quick look at the MRAPSS, you can skip Steps 1-4 and directly jump to Step 5 to fit MRAPSS using the outputs we have prepared.
 ```{r}
 library(MRAPSS)
 exposure = "LDL-C"